shannonpileggi/code-review-for-analysts/README.md

 the new values.
 When you overwrite variables, you lose the ability to compare new values against the old values to verify the derivation.

-The only exception I make for this is when converting a character variable to a factor when all original character values are retained.
+The only exception that can be made for this is when converting a character variable to a factor when all original character values are retained.

 This rule applies to objects / data frames in memory as well: best not to overwrite `df_main` with a new `df_main`, rather, rename or create intermediate data frames if necessary.
+When creating or renaming intermediate objects, it can be helpful to keep naming conventions consistent, descriptive, and related to the original object. (i.e, `df_main` -> `df_main_long` -> `df_main_final` For a dataframe that was pivoted to long format in an intermediate step before prodcuing the final object.)

 ### Binary variables